 Analysis of secondary outcomes will utilise regression models appropriate for the nature of the outcome measure (i.e. logistic regression for binary outcomes, poisson on negative binomial regression for count data).

 The primary analysis model will be repeated but with the outcome of symptom resolution being defined as when all symptoms are rated as being “normal/none”, “very slight problem” or “slight problem” (compared to the primary outcome of symptom resolution being defined as all symptoms being rated as “normal/none” or “very slight problem”).
 The primary analysis will also be repeated under the per-protocol approach (rather than ITT).
 The sensitivity of the primary analysis to the impact of missing data will also be explored by repeating the analysis after the imputation of missing primary outcome data.
+The primary analysis and AFT model will be repeated with additional adjustment for any prognostic variable showing a marked imbalance at baseline (ascertained using descriptive statistics).
+Baseline characteristics will be investigated as potential treatment effect moderators, this will be done by including treatment group by moderator interaction terms into the primary analysis model (individually).

 Economic data analysis